marc-ocampo/sim-ant/README.md

 # ant-diversity-combining
-A simulation of different diversity combining techniques
+A simulation of different antenna diversity combining techniques